banner-desktop banner-mobile

 • are operated by air carriers which are licensed within the EU/ EEA (unless they have already received compensation or assistance in that third country).

-Is there anyone to whom does the law does not apply?
+Is there anyone to whom the law does not apply?

 Yes.
 The law does not apply to passengers travelling either free of charge or at a reduced fare which is not available to the general public.
 It also will not apply to passengers who: